steelvelveteen/rust-playground/README.md

-# Rust Language Playground - From the official online book
+# Rust Language Playground

-## I really love this language but it's just so
+## I really love this language but it's just so ...

-### Branches
+### Branches (Variables and data types basics are not here)

 - 010 - Functions
 - 020 - Control flow